brminnick/URLEncodedFormBug/README.md

  4. Click the Submit Button
  5. `DisplayAlert` shows `Failed` because the HTML Response doesn't contain `Correct!`

+## Steps to run program successfully

+ 1. Download and open URLEncodedFormBug.sln in Xamarin Studio using the Environment Configuration below
+ 2. Right-click URLEncodedFormBug.Droid, select Options --> iOS Build
+ 3. Change the HttpClient Implementation to Managed (default)
+ 4. Click OK to accept changes
+ 5. Set the URLEncodedFormBug.Droid as the Startup Project
+ 6. Build, Deploy and run URLEncodedFormBug.iOS on a Device or iOS10 Simulator
+ 7. Click the Submit Button
+ 8. DisplayAlert shows Success

 ##Environment
 === Xamarin Studio Enterprise ===